LAA Overview

 The LAA is a fully integrated Embedded Device Testing Harness.
+It is a critical component of Linaro’s virtual lab technologies.

-The LAA is made of two elements:
+The LAA is comprised of two components:

 • a Standard Interface Board (or SIB)